mrezabidhendi/courses-cheat-sheet/simple.git.md

 ## git stash pop
 - bring the changes that were done to the files back. files would feature the changes done after the latest commit and before being stashed.

+## git stash clear
+- clears the stash and whatever changes that were not commited would be lost forever!